Nadal Admits Doubt Over Planned Return At Qatar Open

 The Spaniard missed most of last year with a hip injury sustained in Melbourne but made his comeback at the Brisbane International in the lead-up to this year's Australian Open.

-However, a small muscle tear forced the 37-year-old to pull out of the season's first Grand Slam.
+However, a small muscle tear forced the 38-year-old to pull out of the season's first Grand Slam.

-Djokovic, Nadal to play 'Kings Slam' in Saudi Arabia Nadal to headline Qatar ExxonMobil Open 2024 Nadal out of Australian Open with muscle tear

-"It's going to be very tight for Doha.
-I've had some discomfort these past few weeks and I'm a bit on the limit," Nadal said in an interview with La Sexta television.
+“It's going to be very tight for Doha.
+I've had some discomfort these past few weeks and I'm a bit on the limit,” Nadal said in an interview with La Sexta television that will be broadcast in full later Wednesday.

 The 22-time Grand Slam winner is far more optimistic about playing in Indian Wells, the year's first Masters 1000 event which runs from March 6-17 in the California desert.

-"I am 100% confident of being in Indian Wells, it's a very special tournament for me.
-I don't know if it's going to be the last time I play in it, so I would like to be in Indian Wells, for sure."
+“I am 100 per cent confident of being in Indian Wells, it's a very special tournament for me.
+I don't know if it's going to be the last time I play in it, so I would like to be in Indian Wells, for sure.”

 Nadal was named on the entry list last month for the Qatar Open, to be held February 19-24.